Kourtney Gibson

-Kourtney Gibson (July 5, 1981) is an American business executive and the president of Loop Capital, a privately held investment banking firm.
-Gibson is also on the board of directors for Lululemon Athletica and MarketAxess, and the University of Miami board of trustees.
+Kourtney Gibson (July 5, 1981) is an American business executive.
+She is Chief Client Officer and Senior Executive Vice President of TIAA.
+She was formerly the president and vice executive chairman of Loop Capital, a privately held investment banking firm.
+Gibson is also on the boards of MarketAxess and Viterbo University, and was previously on the boards of University of Miami and Lululemon Athletica.

 Early life and education

 Gibson was born at St. Luke's Memorial Hospital in Racine, Wisconsin on July 5, 1981.
 She attended J.I.
 Case High School in Racine, where she was an honors student and captain of the cheerleading squad.
 She turned down a full ride at University of Wisconsin and other universities to attend University of Miami.

 She received an MBA from the Kellogg School of Management at Northwestern University and a BBA from the University of Miami.
 Gibson originally intended to study to become a bilingual pediatrician, but decided to pursue business while studying at the University of Miami.

 Career

 Gibson began interning at Loop Capital in 1997, the year the company was founded.
 Gibson subsequently held various executive roles at the company, including heading its global equity division.
 In 2015, Crain's Chicago Business included Gibson on its 40 Under 40 list.

 In 2016, she was elected president of Loop Capital, succeeding company co-founder Albert R. Grace, Jr.

 In November 2020, Lululemon added Gibson to the company's board of directors.
 That same year, Gibson joined the board of directors for financial services company MarketAxess.

 In 2021, she partnered with Google and Goldman Sachs to promote racial equity.
 The partnership between Loop Capital and Google was part of Goldman Sach's "One Million Black Women" initiative, which aims to reduce the racial wealth gap.

 She is frequently featured as an expert on finance and cryptocurrency in publications such as Crain's Chicago Business and Markets Insider.
-Gibson is a regular contributor to CNBC.
 She spoke at the 2021 Women in Leadership Symposium at University of Wisconsin–Madison.
+She is also a featured expert on retirement in publications like The Washington Post, Plan Sponsor, and P&I.

+Gibson joined TIAA in June 2022, and is currently the company's Chief Client Officer and Senior Executive Vice President.
+In this role, she leads TIAA's core retirement business, which represents $740 billion of the firm’s $1.2 trillion in assets under management.
+She oversees strategies and services for plan sponsors in the government, academic, medical and cultural industries.
+In 2024, she was one of Barron's "100 Most Influential Women in Finance", and a recipient of the Diversity, Equity and Inclusive Capitalism Power100 Award.